TurboSource-Marialis/machtiani/README.md

 machtiani git-store --branch <default branch> --remote <remote name>
 ```

-- `--remote`: Optionally pass a remote name, otherwise it will choose 'origin' from the git project dir you run this in.
+- `--remote`: Optionally pass a remote name; otherwise, it will choose 'origin' from the git project directory you run this in.
 - `--branch`: Mandatory branch name of the default branch.

 **Example:**